-The side of riders are people who either do not have their own car, need to travel outside their city of residence or don’t want to drive at a certain time, for example, when they know they will consume alcohol at a party, concert or celebration.
+The side of riders are people who either do not have their own car, need to travel outside their city of residence, or don’t want to drive at a certain time, for example, when they know they will consume alcohol at a party, concert or celebration.

-And the side of drivers are those people mentioned above, who are probably out of market or need some extra money, and may start a new job just by driving and using an app.
+And the side of drivers are those people mentioned above, who are probably out of the market or need some extra money, and may start a new job just by driving and using an app.

 Customer Relationships of Uber

 Uber’s focus is predominantly on the customer.
-If the company has no credibility with the end user, then it has no reason to create a relationship with the other two.
-Transparency regarding time and prices, as well as confidence in security and privacy are essential here.
+If the company has no credibility with the end-user, then it has no reason to create a relationship with the other two.
+Transparency regarding time and prices, as well as confidence in security and privacy, are essential here.

-Uber’s second largest customer is its own driver.
+Uber’s second-largest customer is its own driver.
 Since the driver is not an Uber employee and their vehicle is not Uber’s property – even though there are several lawsuits around the world in this regard – the company needs to offer them attractive working and payment conditions to keep its business running.

 As for regulators, Uber seeks compliance and responsibility within the law, within a threshold that also allows it to obey the laws of the market itself.